East Sudanian savanna

-The East Sudanian savanna is a hot, dry, tropical savanna ecoregion of Central and East Africa.
+The East Sudanian savanna is a hot, seasonally dry tropical savanna ecoregion of Central and East Africa.

 Geography

 The East Sudanian savanna is the eastern half of the Sudanian savanna belt which runs east and west across Africa.
 The eastern lies east of the Cameroon Highlands, and west of the Ethiopian Highlands.
 The Sahel belt of drier acacia savanna lies to the north, and beyond that is the Sahara Desert.
 More humid forest–savanna mosaic ecoregions lie to the south.

 The Sudd flooded grasslands in South Sudan divide the ecoregion into eastern and western blocks.
 The land is mainly flat, although there are some hillier sections around Lake Albert and in western Ethiopia.